-Climate Group has signed a joint letter to the European Parliament Committee on Industry, Research & Energy, encouraging the approval of a strong Energy Performance of Buildings Directive package.
+In 2023, Climate Group signed a joint letter to the European Parliament calling for ambitious reform of the EU Energy Performance of Buildings Directive.

-Alongside the Institutional Investor Group on Climate Change (IIGCC) and Corporate Leaders Group (CLG) Europe, we are urging the EU Parliament Committee to take a robust position on the directive in the committee vote on the EU Energy Performance of Buildings Directive (EPBD) reform in February 2023.
+Alongside the Institutional Investor Group on Climate Change (IIGCC) and Corporate Leaders Group (CLG) Europe, we urged the EU Parliament to take a robust position on the directive in January 2023.

 - Minimum energy performance standards (MEPS) for both residential and commercial buildings